emvaized/selecton-extension/README.md

 - Advanced buttons editor, which allows to quickly turn on/off buttons and change reorder them with drag'n'drop
 - Cloud sync of settings using browser account sync
 - Ability to turn on/off background blur for tooltip and hover panels
-- Make separate tab for markers in extension popup, separate markers from currently open page
+- Make separate tab for markers in the extension popup, with separate category for markers for currently open page

 ## Support